Michael Cohen Mystery: Donald Trump 'Fixer' Said He Was Going To Moscow in 2016, Report Says — Where Was He?

 Though Cohen claimed that he had never visited Prague, investigative reporter David Corn said that when he interviewed Cohen following the 2016 election and the subsequent release of the Steele Dossier, Cohen told him that he had indeed visited Prague, albeit “for one afternoon 14 years ago.”

-Whether the “discrepancy” means anything, Corn said he is unsure — but at minimum, he noted, it indicates that Cohen has changed his story about Prague at least in one detail.
+Whether the “discrepancy” means anything, Corn said he is unsure — but at the minimum, he noted, it indicates that Cohen has changed his story about Prague at least in one detail.